-If you’re wondering what you can do start understanding how to optimize your website for SEO, here are some SEO on-page optimization techniques to get you started and help build your confidence in SEO.
+If you’re wondering what you can do to start understanding how to optimize your website for SEO, here are some SEO on-page optimization techniques to get you started and help build your confidence in SEO.
 As you learn, think about this: “93% of online experiences begin with a search engine,” says Junto, and Torque reports that WordPress users crank out more than two million posts daily.

 You may wonder, how can your business website compete with that?
 Believe it or not, if you to learn how to optimize your site for SEO, your business can compete.
 If you don’t, it may be in trouble.